shensquared/PosturePal/README.md

 - Check if the script has execute permissions: `chmod +x start.sh`
 - Look for error messages in `menu_bar.log`
 - Try running manually: `python3 menu_bar_controller.py`
+- Ensure you're using Python 3.10 in your virtual environment

 ### Posture Detection Issues
 - Run calibration again to reset your good posture position